deorbil/zd/docs/guide/getting-started.md

 ## Installation

-:::: details Building from Source
+:::: details Build from Source

 Install the following tools: